 If your request is not competent, it will not go on the agenda for the meeting.

 You can ask to address the Committee on your own, or with others - up to a maximum of three people in total.

 What happens next?

 Your request will be circulated to the members of the Committee.
-The Committee Services Officer will arrange to meet you roughly 15 minutes prior to the start of the meeting and they will explain the process to you.
-The Committee will consider your request at the start of the meeting, and will decide whether or not to hear your deputation.
-If they agree to hear from you, they will likely do that just before consideration of the report to which your request relates.
+The Committee Services Officer will arrange to meet you roughly 15 minutes before the meeting starts and they will explain the process to you.
+The Committee will likely hear from you just before consideration of the report to which your request relates.
 The report may fall later on the agenda, and the Committee can decide to move the item forward so that you are heard at the start of the meeting, or they may ask you to wait and be heard at the relevant point on the agenda.